mishapadidar/alpha_particle_opt/lab_notebook.md

 ## Lab Notebook

 ### TODO:
-- write up objectives and constraints
-  - include the exponential energy loss
-- set up exponential energy loss objective
 - set up new radial density
 - set up SAA sampling.
 - determine sample sizes required to dampen noise
-- set up iterative increase of tmax.
 - set up a direct search method
-- find some optima with SAA
+- optimize energy and confinement time objectives with SAA
 - look at out of sample performance.
 - look at sensitivity to constraint and distribution parameters.